What is this Charge?

 OK, here is the explanation for everything and some tips on what you can look for.

 First, companies' business names that customers are familiar with and the name that shows up on a statement are not always going to match exactly.
-Whenever we eat at Chili's, the name "Chili's" does not show up, to give another example.
+Whenever we eat at a certain Chili's, for example, the name "Chili's" does not show up on any statement.

 Second, I Googled "OPTRONICTEC" and found out they sell hobby stuff, so that was a big clue.
 Moreover, they were located in the general area where I knew Orion was located.
 Always Google the name and poke around for clues.